amoriello/elastic-beam/README.md

 ###Software controller for Energenie powerstrip

-With this project, you can control this powerstrip with, for example : your RaspberryPi (command line tool + cron).
+With this project, you can control this powerstrip with, for example : your RaspberryPi (command line tool + cron) and / or Node.Js ([npm package](https://www.npmjs.com/package/elastic-beam)).

 [Energenie Powerstrip](http://www.energenie.com/item.aspx?id=7415)
 ![powerstrip](http://netwerkproducten.com/content/spanningssloffen/EG-PMS-LAN.jpg)